By Jenny Ruth

 Vital’s manager, Canada-based NorthWest Healthcare Properties, has been looking for somebody to replace former chairman Graeme Horsley since he resigned in early May.

-Stuart is currently chair of Eroad and an independent director and chair of Tower’s audit committee.
+Stuart is currently chair of Eroad and an independent director and chairs Tower’s audit committee.

 Chair Claire Higgins says Stuart’s appointment follows a comprehensive search process assisted by international recruitment firm Heidrick & Struggles and which canvassed “a broad field of candidates,” including a number put forward by investment institutions in New Zealand.